-Folate is found in many whole foods, including include vegetables such as asparagus, avocados, Brussels sprouts, spinach and lettuce; citrus fruits; eggs; and beans.
+Folate is found in many whole foods, including vegetables such as asparagus, avocados, brussels sprouts, spinach and lettuce; citrus fruits; eggs; and beans.

 Our bodies require this B vitamin in order to perform many essential functions, such as dividing cells and creating DNA and other genetic material, according to the National Institutes of Health.

 Folate may also help prevent neural tube birth defects in babies.
 If you're pregnant or trying to become pregnant, you've probably heard you should increase your intake of folate.
 That's because research has found that folate may help prevent neural tube defects in babies, such as anencephaly or spina bifida.